beydah/C-Basic-Project/README.md

-# C Dili ile 50 Algoritma Problemi
+# 50 Algorithmic Problems in the C Language

 ## Developer Information